The Rose That Grew from Concrete

 Summary of The Rose That Grew from Concrete

 • The Rose That Grew from Concrete” As a Representative of Defiant Nature: The poet presents a scene where a concrete wall shows a rose plant growing out of it.
-The poet, however, asks a rhetorical question, inquiring the readers whether they have seen such a thing.
-In a similar vein, he continues arguing that this is against the law of nature that a plant should sprout from a concrete building or wall.
+The poet, on the other hand, poses a rhetorical inquiry, questioning whether the readers have witnessed such an occurrence.
+He continues arguing that this is against the law of nature that a plant should sprout from a concrete building or wall.
 It seems funny to the poet after which he surmises that the rose has kept his dream of having a buffet of fresh air, the reason that he learns a lesson from it.
-Then he raises a slogan in the honor of the rose that it should live long that it has not cared anything else and has risen out of concrete to realize its dream.
+Next, he proclaims a slogan in honor of the rose, expressing his wish for its longevity.
+He notes that the rose has persevered in the face of adversity, emerging from concrete to achieve its dreams.

-literary devices make poems impressive.
-Tupac Shakur has also used some literary devices in this poem whose analysis is as follows.
+literary devices are what give poems their impressive and impactful nature.
+Tupac Shakur also used some literary devices in this poem whose analysis is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Proving nature’s law is wrong it” the sound of /e/ in “it learned to breathe fresh air” and again the sound of /a/ in “learned to walk with out having feet.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “Proving nature’s law is wrong it” the sound of /ee/ in “learned to walk with out having feet.”

-2. Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /w/ in “walk with out” and /l/ in “Long live.”
+2. Alliteration: The poem shows the use of alliteration in using initial consonant sounds of the neighboring words, such as the sound of /w/ in “walk with out” and the sound of /l/ in “Long live.”

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /m/ in “Funny it seems, but by keeping its dreams” and the sound of /r/ and /l/ in “Long live the rose that grew from concrete.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and /m/ in “Funny it seems, but by keeping its dreams” and the sound of /r/ in “Long live the rose that grew from concrete.”

 Long live the rose that grew from concrete